neil-hickey/docs-tap/install-tanzu-cli.hbs.md

    Tanzu CLI and associated plug-ins and files.
    For more information, see [Remove Tanzu CLI, plug-ins, and associated files](uninstall.html#remove-tanzu-cli).

-For Windows installation instructions, see [Install Tanzu CLI: Windows](#windows-tanzu-cli).

 Linux or macOS
 : Complete the following steps: